 Filing your FAFSA with the IRS Data Retrieval Tool

 We highly recommend you use the IRS Data Retrieval option on the FAFSA if you are eligible.
-Obtaining a Federal Tax Transcript from the IRS can cause significant delays.
+Obtaining a Federal Tax Return Transcript from the IRS can cause significant delays.

 When Will Data Be Available From the IRS?

 - Electronic Tax Filers - Data will be available within 2 weeks of filing

 - Paper Tax Filers - Data will be available within 6-8 weeks of filing

 Who is Not Eligible to Use the Retrieval Tool?